Matthews Asia ex Japan Dividend Fund

 - Investors should not invest in the Fund solely based on the information in this website.
 Please read the Hong Kong Offering Document carefully for further details including risk factors before investing.

-For the first half of 2019, the Matthews Asia ex Japan Dividend Fund returned 12.89%, outperforming its benchmark, the MSCI All Country Asia ex Japan Index, which returned 10.83% over the same period.
-For the quarter ending 30 June, the Fund returned 1.83% while its benchmark returned -0.56%.
+For the quarter ending 30 September 2019, the Matthews Asia ex Japan Dividend Fund returned -1.28%, while its benchmark, the MSCI All Country Asia ex Pacific Index, returned -4.39%.

 Performance Contributors and Detractors:

 During the third quarter, a top performance contributor to the Fund was China East Education, whose shares we bought in the second quarter via its initial public offering.
 In a relatively volatile market environment, we felt it was understandable that education-service companies with predictable cash flow and earnings were favored.
 Minth Group, an auto-parts company in China, also staged a relief rally and became the second-largest performance contributor.
 Minth's business growth was disrupted by a severe downturn in China's automobile industry.
 Together with market concerns about its U.S. export business being exposed to the trade dispute, Minth's shares were aggressively sold off over past 12 months, becoming a main performance detractor.
 Just as overall sentiment turned bearish, however, Minth's first-half 2019 earnings, despite registering a 9% year-over-year decline, were actually an upside surprise to the market consensus.
 Both a sequential recovery of its gross margin, an important operating indicator, and a sustained growth of its overseas operations we believe helped the company to partially offset the tough domestic business.